AJ-AJ-AJ/jeopardy/README.md

 ## Additions to a Future Version

   * Style the background
-  * Add keyframes
+  * Keyframes
-  * Add more challenging questions
+  * More challenging questions
+  * A game over animation
-  * Add round 2
+  * Round 2
   * Add useful commit messages